Signatures of folded branches in the scanning gate microscopy of ballistic electronic cavities: Conclusions

 \section{Conclusions}

-Motivated by recent experimental results, we have performed quantum and classical numerical simulations of transport through a QPC that is facing a circular reflecting mirror gate, taking into account the effect of a perturbing tip voltage.
+Motivated by recent experimental results \cite{carolin_cavity}, we have performed quantum and classical numerical simulations of transport through a QPC that is facing a circular reflecting mirror gate, taking into account the effect of a perturbing tip voltage.
 The numerics confirmed that an approach based on classical trajectories is able to capture the main features of the experimentally observed SGM patterns, and in particular it reproduces parabola-shaped features in the conductance plots as a function of tip position and strength.
 From analytical model calculations, we reach an understanding of the underlying mechanism, which is based on the branching of electron flow in a weak disorder potential, and considers the effect of the tip potential on nearby branches.
 A simple model describing the scattering of classical trajectories allows to predict features of SGM in the $x_\mathrm{T}$--$V_\mathrm{T}$ plane where the deflection angle of a branch due to the effect of the tip remains constant.
 When the tip is moved away from the branch, its effect on the corresponding electron trajectories gets weaker, while with a simultaneous increase of tip strength, the influence on the trajectories can remain almost unchanged, giving rise to the observed ``parabolic'' features.
 All these predictions are in good agreement with experiments \cite{carolin_cavity} and simulations of the SGM response, including the fact that the features exhibit a gap between the regimes of repulsive and attractive tips.
 It follows that the analysis of features of the SGM response as a function of tip position and strength can be used to extract the positions of branches in the unperturbed system (without the tip).

-In addition, the feature geometry depends on the shape of the potential of the bump or dip, with almost parabolic features for a Lorentzian tip and large $|\Delta x|/\sigma$.
-Notably, such a dependence on tip shape could allow to determine experimentally the shape of the tip potential from the features observed in the SGM response.
+In addition, the feature geometry depends on the shape of the potential of the bump or dip, with almost parabolic features for a Lorentzian tip potential and large $|b|/\sigma$.
+Notably, such a dependence could allow to determine experimentally the shape of the tip potential from a comparison of the observed constant deflection-angle features with the shape-dependent prediction of Eq.~\eqref{eq:parabola-shape}, and provide data that are independent of other suggested methods \cite{steinacher2015,iordanescu20a}.
+The form of the observed features in the SGM response of a 2DEG \cite{carolin_cavity} is consistent with a Lorentzian shape of the tip potential.

 The classical limit of the semiclassical approach has been found to be powerful enough to explain the experimental data for 2DEGs and the quantum simulations, unlike the case of open microwave billiards, where the influence of diffraction has been put in evidence \cite{hersch99,hersch00}.